From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Volatility estimators

 where:

-with $g(x) = \min(2x, (1-x))$ and $s =\frac{1}{5\sqrt{\Delta}}.$
+with $g(x) = \min(x, (1-x))$ , $q=c_m(h/n)^{1/4}$ and $s= \lfloor 1/\left(c_k \sqrt{h/n} \right) \rfloor$.

-The authors propose to use the exponential kernel, that is, they set $k(x) = \frac{1}{2} \exp(-|x|)$, as the latter is proved to be the optimal kernel in terms of the minimization of the asymptotic variance of the estimator (see \citet{figueroa2020optimal}).
-The other parameters can be set in accordance with the numerical results by \citet{figueroa2020kernel}.
+The authors suggest to use the exponential kernel, that is, $k(x) = \frac{1}{2} \exp(-|x|)$, as it is proved to be the optimal kernel in terms of the minimization of the asymptotic variance (see \citet{figueroa2020optimal}).
+Further, we choose $c_k$ and $c_m$ in accordance with the formulas derived by the authors to optimize the integrated asymptotic variance (see also Remark 4.1 in \citet{figueroa2022kernel}).